Best 3 Days in Prague Itinerary: A Travel Guide to Czech Republic

 Prague Castle at night over the Vltava River

 Tickets can be purchased at the information centers or the ticket offices around the Prague Castle.
 More information can be found on the Prague Castle website.
-There are tickets for the basic circuit which includes the Old Royal Palace, St. George‘s Basilica, Golden Lane, and St. Vitus Cathedral and also the Charles Bridge Museum.
-The basic circuit tickets cost 250 CZK or $11.67 USD at the time of publishing this blog post.
-Tickets for the permanent exhibitions are 200 CZK or $9.24 USD.
+There are tickets for the main circuit which includes the Old Royal Palace, St. George‘s Basilica, Golden Lane, and St. Vitus Cathedral and also the Charles Bridge Museum.
+The main circuit tickets cost 450 CZK or about $20 USD at the time of publishing this blog post.

 To visit Prague Castle, you can take a tram or walk up the hill from the city center.
 The castle is open daily from 9am to 5pm (peak season) or 4pm (winter season).
 The castle grounds open at 6am.
 In addition, guided tours of the castle are available in several languages and can be booked in advance or on the day of your visit.